redwoodjs/redwood/docs/versioned_docs/version-2.1/intro-to-servers.md

 ssh ubuntu@192.168.0.122
 ```

-If your server doesn't let you pre-load your public key on the server, you'll need to do it manually.
+If you have a public key, but your server doesn't let you pre-load it onto the server, you'll need to do it manually.
 See [Adding Your SSH Public Key to the Server](#adding-your-ssh-public-key-to-the-server) below.

 ## Connected